sous-chefs/firewall/README.md

   - `:redirect`: Redirect the matching packets
   - `:log`: Configure logging

-- `stateful`: a symbol or array of symbols, such as ``[:related, :established]` that will be passed to the state module in iptables or firewalld.
+- `stateful`: a symbol or array of symbols, such as `[:related, :established]` that will be passed to the state module in iptables or firewalld.

+- `zone` (firewalld only): a string, such as `public` that the rule will be applied.

 - `protocol`: `:tcp` (_default_), `:udp`, `:icmp`, `:none` or protocol number.
 Using protocol numbers is not supported using the ufw provider (default for debian/ubuntu systems).